-This Statement has no bearing on the application of constitutional nexus principles or state law limitations.
-For example, individual states may elect to enact a factor presence nexus statute to shield from taxation small businesses or businesses that policy makers conclude have insufficient contacts with the state to justify the imposition of tax filing and payment obligations.
+This Statement does not attempt to take into account limitations on the application of business income taxes other than P.L.
+86-272, including those limitations that may be provided under state law.
+For example, the Multistate Tax Commission has adopted a model factor presence nexus statute and recommends that states adopt that statute to shield from taxation small businesses or businesses that have minimal contacts with the state.
 See Factor Presence Nexus Standard for Business Activity Taxes, adopted by the Multistate Tax Commission on October 12, 2002 (which is set forth in Appendix II).